torontojs/vms/CONTRIBUTING.md

 ### Commit signing

 In order to improve the trust and security of the code contributed we require that all commits are signed.
 A tutorial from GitHub on how to configure commit signing is linked above.

-### `dprint`

-This is our formatter, you must have it installed on your machine to be able to commit code as the formatting process runs before each commit.
-The install instructions are linked above.

 ### VS Code